medialab/xan/docs/cookbook/urls.md

 Differences between `http` & `https` and the presence of other url details irrelevant for prefix matching can sometimes cause issues.
 Fortunately, `xan fuzzy-join` has a `-S/--simplified` flag that will sidestep this issue by ignoring url scheme and usually irrelevant parts such as `www` subdomains, ports, user auth etc.

 What's more, `xan` commands do not care whether url scheme is present.
-Which means given a slighlty altered medias file like this one:
+Which means given a slightly altered medias file like this one:

 | id  | homepage            | media            | politics |
 | --- | ------------------- | ---------------- | -------- |